ojullien/container-builder-bridge/README.md

 ## Test

-To run the unit tests at the command line, issue `composer install` and then `./vendor/bin/phpunit` at the package root.
+To run the unit tests at the command line, issue `composer install` and then `composer run test` at the package root.
 (This requires [Composer](https://getcomposer.org/) to be available as composer.)

 ## Contributing